patonlab/DvTE/README.md

 ```bash
 $ jupyter notebook DvTEGen.ipynb
 ```
-Note: Ensure that the correct Conda environment with the necessary dependencies is opened prior to executing the notebook
+Note: Ensure that the correct Conda environment with the necessary dependencies is activated prior to executing the notebook.

-4) Execute the contents of the notebook
+4) Execute the contents of the notebook.

-  a) Provide the Path(s) and structure name(s) of the files to be analyzed
+  a) Provide the Path(s) and structure name(s) of the files to be analyzed.
-  b) Select a population for which a predicted triplet energy will be determined
+  b) Select a population for which a predicted triplet energy will be determined.

-NOTE: As mentioned prior, this value is empirically determined and currently the value of 0.008 performs best using the M06-2X/6-31G(d)//M06-2X/MIDI! level of theory
+NOTE: As mentioned previously, this value is empirically determined and currently, the value of 0.008 performs best using the M06-2X/6-31G(d)//M06-2X/MIDI! level of theory.

-5) Congratulations, you now have a prediction for the priplet energy for your chosen system(s)
+5) Congratulations, you now have a prediction for the triplet energy for your chosen system(s).

 ## Example Workflow